 Antoine Arnoud is an economist at the International Monetary Fund.
 His research focuses on the interaction between technology, institutions, and inequality.
 His recent work analyses how wage bargaining can be affected by technological possibilities to automate occupations and how this mechanism can lead to wage inequality, heterogeneity in the return to experience, and other aspects of the labor market.
 Antoine also develops computational tools used to combine more accurately data from different sources in order to study consumption, income, and wealth inequality.
-Arnoud earned a Master of Science degree from the Paris School of Economics, Tsinghua University, China, and Ecole Polytechnique, France, and a Ph.D. in economics from Yale University.
+Arnoud earned an M.S. in economics from the Paris School of Economics, Tsinghua University, China, and Ecole Polytechnique, France, and a Ph.D. in economics from Yale University.

 - 2018, Automation threat and wage bargaining, $15,000